 - Are not complex in terms of composition

 Metaphors or even something a bit more literal could work, but it should be clear as day as to why the audience is looking at it – and should only enhance what you’re saying.

 Here’s an example that Weyenberg used in his deck for the launch of a new TED.com.
 The idea here is that the launch should be perceived as the “beginning of something new,” and that TED will learn, adapt, change and grow.

 While most presenters will simply drop an image of their charts and graphs into their deck, Weyenberg points out that it might be a bit “unsightly.”
-If you need to use data to back a point that you’re making, you should make the extra effort to make it more attractive – and this can be done by recreating it in your presentation app.
+If you need to use data to back a point that you’re making, you should make the extra effort to make it more attractive – and this can be done by recreating it in your presentation maker.

 There are a couple benefits to doing this:

 - It will make your presentation seem consistent and well-thought out

 - You’ll have control over colors, typography, and more.